turingsquad/contributions/README.md

-# contributions
+# Contributions
-Some points about who we are and how to contribute to this account
+Some points about who we are and how to contribute to this account.

+This document is in progress, watch for changes.